Baháʼí Faith in New Zealand: Modern community

 Since its inception the religion has had involvement in socio-economic development beginning by giving greater freedom to women, promulgating the promotion of female education as a priority concern, and that involvement was given practical expression by creating schools, agricultural coops, and clinics.
 The religion entered a new phase of activity when a message of the Universal House of Justice dated 20 October 1983 was released.
 Baháʼís were urged to seek out ways, compatible with the Baháʼí teachings, in which they could become involved in the social and economic development of the communities in which they lived.
-Worldwide in 1979, there were 129 officially recognized Baháʼí socio-economic development projects.
-By 1987, the number of officially recognized development projects had increased to 1482.
+Worldwide in 1979, there were 129 officially recognised Baháʼí socio-economic development projects.
+By 1987, the number of officially recognised development projects had increased to 1482.
 In the modern Baháʼí community of New Zealand the Baháʼís have multiplied their interests internally and externally.
 Aside from major themes there have also been individual work done in variety of topics – for example post-traumatic stress syndrome.
 Additionally the community has continued to advocate with the New Zealand government to speak up on behalf of the persecuted Baháʼís in Iran.

 Race Relations

-In 1997 the Baháʼí community approached the Race Relations Conciliator with a project to honor the memory of Hedi Moani, an Iranian-born Baháʼí who worked to promote positive race relations.
+In 1997 the Baháʼí community approached the Race Relations Conciliator with a project to honour the memory of Hedi Moani, an Iranian-born Baháʼí who worked to promote positive race relations.
 Discussions took place over many months and on 10 December 1998 (Human Rights Day), the Race Relations Office formally announced that Race Unity Day would be celebrated in New Zealand on 21 March each year.
 The first awards were in 2001.
 There are reviews of speeches in 2007, 2008, and 2009.
 National coverage of events with the police was affirmed in 2008.
-In addition to national-scale events various localities have had local competitions – an example was the observance in Whangarei and Lower Hutt in 2009.
+In addition to national-scale events various localities have had local competitions – an example was the observance in Whangārei and Lower Hutt in 2009.
 In 2012 then 13-year-old Rima Shenoy submitted a video that won first place in the Race Unity Speech Awards of the New Zealand Police and the Baháʼís.